Develop Talents and Explore New Passions

 - Professional and service: Join student government, speech, debate, political, pre-professional, or special-interest groups.

-- Faith, identity, and culture: Explore religious, LGBTQ, or cultural groups to find students whose interests and background match your own.
+- Faith, identity, and culture: Explore religious, BGLTQ, or cultural groups to find students whose interests and background match your own.

 See all our clubs and organizations on the Harvard College Clubs and Organizations List.